tomasbjerre/violations-maven-plugin/README.md

 ## Usage ##
 There is a running example [here](https://github.com/tomasbjerre/violations-maven-plugin/tree/master/violations-maven-plugin-example).

 The plugin needs to run after any static code analysis tools, so put it after them in the pom.
-Having the following in the pom will make the plugin run with `mvn verify`:
+Having the following in the pom will make the plugin run with `mvn validate`:

 ```
   <plugins>